iamsharmajitender/enterprise-agent-fabric/agent-fabric-docs/docs/04-use-cases/index.md

 # Use cases

-Intended **caller and process shapes** this fabric will support.
-Not a dump of seed routes (those live in [catalogue](/catalogue/)).
-Not autonomy patterns (those live in [autonomy](/autonomy/)).
+Caller and process shapes the fabric supports — documents, human review, handoff.
+Seed routes that prove them live in the [catalogue](/catalogue/).
+Who picks the next step is [autonomy](/autonomy/), not a new shape.

-Add a file here when a new caller or control-flow shape is real.
-One concern per file.
-Each page should say: who acts, what the request or stage contract contains, what Runtime sees, and what is out of scope.
+Each page says who acts, what the request or stage contract contains, what Runtime sees, and what is out of scope.

-Autonomy mode does not change these pages.
 Jobs vs chat is ingress, not a new use case.

-**Index of domain-agnostic shapes** (control-flow + autonomy + attachments + seed map): [generic-shapes](/use-cases/generic-shapes).
+Domain-agnostic index (control-flow, autonomy, attachments, seed map): [generic shapes](/use-cases/generic-shapes).

 ## Files